Which place is cheaper, Berlin or Bucharest?

 Let's take a look at the differences and similarities between Berlin and Bucharest.
 Then, you can decide for yourself which place is better for your next trip.

 The museums, monuments, and landmarks in Berlin are among the most recognizable in the world.
 Famous landmarks include the rebuilt Reichstag, the Berlin Wall Memorial, and Berliner Fernsehturm.
-Many of the city's oldest and most famous museums are found on Museum Island.
+Many of the city's oldest and most famous museums are found on Museum Island, where you'll find the Pergamon Museum, the James Simon Gallery, the Altes Museum, and the Neues Museum, among others.

 If you're looking for an educational opportunity, there are a decent number of museums and historical sights around Bucharest.
 The city is rich in landmarks and historical buildings.
 Popular sights include the Romanian Athenaeum, the Palace of the Parliament, Stavropoleos Church, and Curtea Veche.